smbjorklund/media_update/doc/terms.md

 ### CMS

-Content Management System; Some denote Drupal a CMS, but it's actually more of a system to build CMSes.
+Content Management System; Some denote Drupal a CMS, but it’s actually more of a system to build CMSes.

 ### Colophone (sic) | Kolofon